gospel-desk/www.logstown.com/a-narrative-apparatus/index.md

 narrative structure of the Gospels systematically and definitively, in both print and digital editions.

-The three prerequisite tasks are:
+The three primary prerequisite tasks apparent so far are:

 1. Catalog, taxonomically, all of the characters.